KasuSanthoshini/Malicious-URL-Detection/README.md

-You can download the dataset from the below link https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset
+You can download the dataset from the link https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset